 Mix 10 TBSP honey with 4 TBSP warm water.
-Stir in 1 ½ tsp each of thyme, ginger and pepper.
-Squeeze in juice of ½ of a lemon.
+Stir in 1 ½ tsp each of thyme, ginger, and pepper.
+Squeeze in the juice of ½ of a lemon.
 Mix together thoroughly.
-Store in sealed container.
+Store in a sealed container.

 Honey coats irritated membranes with its strong antibacterial properties.

-Ginger is a natural expectorant, anti inflammatory and helps sweat toxins out of body; antiviral.
+Ginger is a natural expectorant, anti-inflammatory, and helps sweat toxins out of the body; antiviral.